 Top reasons for a Customer-Centric Approach in Pharma Marketing

 Covid-19 changed the world and the way people consume information and engage with products.
-A spotlight was shed over Healthcare, as it became the center of attention and concern.
+A spotlight was shed over Healthcare, as it became the centre of attention and concern.

 So, pharmaceutical companies need to redirect their focus from HCP to also end-users.
 And further, share information to become more influential among those who have a word to say.